michadereus/Melodex/docs/requirements/acceptance-criteria.md

 ## US-01 — Authenticate with Spotify

+## Baseline — Ranking flows & filters

+- **AC-F.1** — Given I adjust ranking filters, when I have not clicked Apply, then no background fetch occurs.
+- **AC-F.2** — Given the app preloads or refreshes previews/data, when background fetching occurs, then the burst is capped at approximately 33 items to control cost and latency.
+- **AC-F.3** — Given I apply filters, when the list updates, then UI elements are not clipped or truncated and remain navigable.

+---

+## Baseline — Rankings playback stability

+- **AC-P.1** — Given a preview URL has expired, when I attempt playback, then the preview refreshes and playback resumes without manual reload.
+- **AC-P.2** — Given I navigate or refresh the page, when previews are displayed, then no broken player states persist and controls remain responsive.

+---

 - **AC-01.1** — Given I complete Spotify OAuth successfully, when Melodex receives the callback with a valid code and state/PKCE, then Melodex establishes a valid session (secure httpOnly, SameSite cookies) and redirects to the post-login route (e.g., `/rank`).
 - **AC-01.2** — Given I am not authenticated, when I navigate to a protected route or attempt an export, then I am prompted to log in to Spotify first.
 - **AC-01.3** — Given I cancel at Spotify (callback contains `error=access_denied`), when Melodex handles the callback, then no access/refresh tokens are stored anywhere and I remain unauthenticated.